compwiz32/website/content/posts/configure-one-powershell-profile-for-many-users.md

 If you don't use GitHub repos, then you could make a folder at the root of your C drive or maybe on your D drive if you have one.
 For example, I could have done the same thing by saving the file to a directory like `C:\Scripts` or something similar.
 A network location could work as well, but you want to make sure it is accessible at all times.
 You could even use a USB stick or portable SSD if you wanted to.

 I have all my profile configs inside my `PSProfileConfig.ps1` script.
-All I need to do to access it is go to the `$PROFILE.AllUsersAllHosts` location for each of my PowerShell environments (PSv5 and PSv7) and dot-source to the file I just mentioned.
+All I need to do to access it is go to the `$PROFILE.AllUsersAllHosts` location for each of my PowerShell environments (PowerShell 5.x and PowerShell 7.x) and dot-source to the file I just mentioned.
 A graphic representation on my setup looks like this:

 ![One Profile configuration for all Hosts, All Users](/images/2021/One-PSProfile/OneProfile-Common-Location-Body.png)

-My PSv5 and V7 profile scripts only have only one line contained within the files:
+My PowerShell 5.x and V7 profile scripts only have only one line contained within the files:

 ```PowerShell
 # The only line contained in my AllHosts, Allusers profile scripts